 Still, this is an amazing and versatile way to grind your coffee.
 If you’re willing to make an investment, you’ll love it.

-- CUSTOMIZABLE: 17 grinding options, from extremely fine to coarse.
-Rotate the Grind Adjustment Wheel to the left to select a fine grind and to the right for a coarse grind.
-Intelligent design features take the hassle out of grinding your own coffee, with a 110-watt motor that delivers a consistent, even grind every time!
+- Customizable: rotate the grind control wheel to select the grind of your choice.
+With 17 grinding options, you can customize your grind from extremely fine to coarse, 17 being the finest and 1 being the coarsest.
+Intelligent design features take the hassle out of grinding your own Coffee, with a 110-watt motor that delivers a consistent, even grind every time!

-- EASY USE AND EASY CLEAN: This grinder is designed with an easy, one touch operation to make the grinding process quick and easy.
-Burr and detachable container are top rack dishwasher safe to allow for time to enjoy your cup of coffee.
-Bonus free cleaning brush included for hand wash option.
+- Easy use and easy clean: this grinder is designed with an easy, one touch operation to make the grinding process quick and easy.
+Burr and container are detachable for easy cleaning, allowing for time to enjoy your cup of Coffee.
+Bonus free cleaning brush included.

-- RESOURCES & WARRANTY: Includes access to Club Chefman for tailor made step-by-step recipes, tutorial videos, and more! cETL approved with advanced safety technology for long lasting durability, & 1-year hassle-free warranty provided by Chefman, so you can purchase worry-free - we've got your back!
-110 Watts/120 Volts - RJ44-A2
+- Resources & : Includes access to Club Chefman for tailor made step-by-step recipes, tutorial videos, and more!
+Cetl approved with advanced safety technology for long lasting durability, & 1-year Hassle-Free provided by Chefman, so you can purchase worry-free - We've got your back!
+110 watts/120 Volts - rj44-a2

 A lot of flat burr grinders are incredibly expensive.
 If you’re looking for an affordable choice, you’ll love the Chefman Coffee Grinder.